cschlay/COMP.CS.400-Project/01_lexer/README.md

 This is not specific to PLY, but the easiest way to validate because `.get` function in Python  attempts to find the token type in reserved dict and if it doesn't find then the token is not a keyword and thus the type is the default given as second argument.
-The lexer doesn't know about types so the token definition itself doesn't define its type so it can be changed.
+The lexer doesn't know about types so the token definition itself does not define its type so it can be changed.

 ### PLY Processing